SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 Notes:
 * Only tinyAVR has the backwards port weirdness.
 Dx and Ex have all ports in the same order, and SDA is always 1 pin before SCL.
 * Alt3 is only available on AVR DD-series, EA-series and likely future Dx and Ex parts).
-* Alt1 is not available on parts which do not have PC6 and PC7 (for TWI0) or PB6, PB7 (for TWI1) because it would be identical to the default mapping.
+* Alt1 is not available on parts which do not have PC6 and PC7 (for TWI0) or PB6, PB7 (for TWI1) because it would be strictly worse than the default, as it would have the same 2 pins, but no option for dual mode.
 * Alt2 is available on those parts, since its's primary pins are different - though dual mode is not available if the pins aren't present.
 * If a part does not have the listed SCL and SDA pins, that mapping is not available on those parts.
 * In all cases the pins are listed as SDA, SCL.